-This requirement shall be fulfilled also after a different number of overwrites for the 2 ECC Blocks, and when the 2 ECC Blocks have been recorded at different speeds.
+This requirement shall be fulfilled also after a different number of overwrites for the 2 ECC Blocks (up to 500 DOW cycles), and when the 2 ECC Blocks have been recorded at different speeds.

-27.2.5 Jitter
+27.2.6 Jitter

 Jitter is the standard deviation σ of the time variations of the binary read signal.
-This binary read signal is created by a slicer, after feeding the HF signal from the HF read channel through an equalizer and LPF (see annex D).
-The jitter of the leading and trailing edges is measured relative to the PLL clock and normalized by the channel bit clock period.
+This binary read signal is created by a slicer, after feeding the HF signal from the HF read channel through an equalizer and LPF (see Annex E).
+The jitter of the leading and trailing edges is measured relative to the PLL clock and normalized by the Channel bit clock period.

-The jitter shall be measured at the reference velocity using the circuit specified in annex D.

-The jitter measurement shall be using the conditions specified in 26.4.

-The measured jitter shall not exceed 9,0 %.
+The jitter shall be measured at the Reference velocity using the circuit specified in Annex E. The jitter measurement shall be using the conditions specified in 26.4.
+The measured jitter shall not exceed 9.0 %.